Business Model Design

 AI Business Model Patterns

-The area of business model patterns based on AI in the context of IoT is not (yet) widely researched.
+The area of business model patterns based on AI in the context of the IoT is not (yet) widely researched.
 The diagram below describes the most common patterns from the AIoT perspective.

 IoT Business Model Patterns